SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 Content Tab
 --------------------------------
 To view Contents in Display, go to the Contents tab on the bottom of the page and drag and drop Contents into Display.

 ### View Contents

-Select Content from the list and drag and drop to the VirtualScreen area in the middle to view Content.
+Select Content from the list and drag and drop to the VirtualScreen area in the middle of view Content.
 <img src="image/DragAndDropContent.png" alt="Contentsの表示" width="434" />
 *View Content(s)*

 ### Working with Content(s)

 Once added, you can select Content by left-clicking the mouse, or by pressing Ctrl and left-clicking the mouse to select multiple Contents.
-After selecting, you will see the Content Manipulator and editing buttons (see below image).
+After selecting, you will see the Content Manipulator and editing buttons (see image below).

--   Selection buttons
+- Editing buttons
-    -   Highlight button ? highlights selected contents Highlighted contents appear in Display with thick borders according to Group color.
+  - Highlight button — highlights selected contents Highlighted contents appear in Display with thick borders according to Group color.
-    -   Metadata button ?
-Metadata of Contents appear in Display
+  - Metadata button — Metadata of Contents appear in Display
-    -   Hide button ?
-Hides Contents from the VirtualDisplaySpace Hidden contents can be viewed again by going to Contents and dragging and dropping.
+  - Hide button — Hides Contents from VirtualDisplaySpace Hidden contents can be viewed again by going to Contents and dragging and dropping.

 <img src="image/manip.png" alt="コンテンツ操作用マニピュレータ" height="321" />
 *Contents Manipulator*